Adverse Credit

 CCJs

-County court judgements, especially if satisfied
+County Court Judgements considered, especially if satisfied

 Mortgage arrears